cocos3d/cocos3d/README.md

 For convenience, to access all of the demos together, open the *cocos3d.xcworkspace* Xcode workspace.
 You can also open each demo project individually in the Demos folder.

-At the time of this release, the current version of cocos2d is `2.1`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
+At the time of this release, the current stable version of cocos2d is `2.0`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
 To build and run the demo apps with a different version of cocos2d, follow the steps described above in the section about cocos2d version compatibility.

 The following demo apps are included in the cocos3d distribution: